Compensation claims & Ill-Gotten Profits

 https://www.parlament.ch/fr/ratsbetrieb/suche-curia-vista/geschaeft?AffairId=20221041

-Mr Dandrès then tabled a parliamentary initiative in the September 2022 session asking that the Gunvor case not be repeated and that the "ill-gotten gains" be redistributed to the wronged populations:
+Mr Dandrès then tabled a parliamentary initiative in the September 2022 session asking that the Gunvor case not be repeated and that the "ill-gotten profits" be redistributed to the wronged populations:

 https://www.parlament.ch/fr/ratsbetrieb/suche-curia-vista/geschaeft?AffairId=20220467